 It’s not very easy to bypass Bumble photo verification but it’s possible.
 Some Bumble profiles with the blue checkmark are fake—you only figure this out when you engage the person to try to establish a connection.
-Usually, they start asking for money but refuse physical contact.
+Usually, they talk well with you but refuse physical contact.

 There are a limited number of ways to get around Bumble picture verification.
 Below are the methods to bypass Bumble photo verification: